 *Submission fees may be waived for publishers whose annual net sales are less than $2 million.
-In order to have your dues waived, please have a company official write a letter on company letterhead stating that your press’ annual net sales are less than $2 million.
+In order to have your dues waived, please have a company official write a letter on company letterhead stating that your press’s annual net sales are less than $2 million.
 Please send this letter as an attachment (.doc or .pdf) to [email protected].
-Once received, you will be provided with a coupon code to use at check-out in order to have your submission fees waived.
-One fee waiver may be used for all 2020 PEN America Awards; you do not need to submit a separate fee waiver for each award.
+Once received, you will be provided with a coupon code to use at checkout in order to have your submission fees waived.
+One fee waiver may be used for all 2021 PEN America Awards; you do not need to submit a separate fee waiver for each award.